Portugal Travel Guide | CoraTravels

 Cultural insights

 Portuguese society is warm but reserved, valuing personal relationships over efficiency.
 Family Sunday lunches are sacred traditions lasting hours.
 'Convívio' (social gathering) is central to culture - time spent together is never wasted.
 Regional pride is strong - Northerners are considered hardworking, Southerners more relaxed.
 The sea influences everything from cuisine to poetry, with beaches being democratic spaces where all social classes mingle.
+While sharing the Iberian Peninsula with Spain, Portugal maintains a distinct cultural identity shaped by its Atlantic orientation and maritime traditions.

 Best time to visit